 - Only Text - Select this option to include basic text messaging.
 You can also select a subtitle to add additional information.

 - Text + Image - Select this option to include text and an image or gif.
 Enter the image URL or upload an image or gif.
-Note: TUNE's recommended image specifications are 600x300.
-TUNE recommends 600x300 image specifications to ensure that the image is rendered on low end and mid range devices.
-While a large size image with 2:1 aspect ratio may render on high end devices, it my not on low end to mid range devices.
+Note: TUNE's recommended image specifications are 600x300px.
+TUNE recommends 600x300px image specifications to ensure that the image is rendered on low end and mid range devices.
+While a large size image with 2:1 aspect ratio may render on high end devices, it may not on low end to mid range devices.
 We recommend testing the image on devices in addition to using preview mode.

 - Text + Video - Select this option to include text and a video.
 Enter the video URL or upload a video.

 Note: If you are including a images or a video message, this requires additional development work.
 The UNNoticationServiceExtension must be enabled before you can include images and videos to send with your notifications.
 For more information on this topic see the UNNotifcationServiceExtension article on how to implement and handle the UNNotificationServiceExtension setting.

 The following fields can be included in the push payload for rich push notifications:

 - Title - Select and enter attributes, emojis and advanced parameters.

 - Subtitle - Select and enter attributes, emojis and advanced parameters.

 - Body - Select and enter attributes, emojis and advanced parameters.